Speed of convergence of time Euler schemes for a stochastic 2D Boussinesq model: Introduction

 \section{Introduction}

 The Boussinesq equations have been used as a model in many geophysical applications.
 They have been widely studied in a both the deterministic and stochastic settings.
+We take random forcings into account and formulate the B\'enard convection problem as a system of stochastic partial differential equations (SPDEs).
+The need to take stochastic effects into account for modeling complex systems has now become widely recognized.
+Stochastic partial differential equations (SPDEs) arise naturally as mathematical models for nonlinear macroscopic dynamics under random influences.
+The Navier-Stokes equations are coupled with a transport equation for the temperature and with diffusion.
+Here, the system will be subject to a multiplicative random perturbation which will be defined later.
 Here, $u$ describes the fluid velocity field, while $\theta$ describes the temperature of the buoyancy driven fluid, and $\pi$ is the fluid's pressure.
-The parameters $\nu>0$ denotes the kinematic viscosity of the fluid, and $\kappa>0$ its thermal diffusivity.
-In dimension 2, this system has been extensively studied with a complete picture about its well posedness and longtime behavior.
-More investigations have been extended to the cases where $\nu=0$ and/or $\kappa=0$ with some partial results.